 We offer careers services to all current students and our alumni within two years of graduating on the basis that this is in our and your legitimate interests.
 Information we hold will be used to inform and provide careers support and help to tailor the communications we send you about this.
 If you give us information about you when using our services, it will only be used for the purpose of providing the service you have requested, such as a mock interview (see mock interview paragraph below).

 All one-to-one appointments are confidential and information discussed will remain confidential within Careers & Enterprise, where issues may be discussed between staff members for client service and professional development purposes.
-In exceptional circumstances Careers & Enterprise staff may disclose information about an individual who has interacted with the service to other services within QMUL or externally, where there is a safeguarding or duty of care concern.

 We gather data from you when you book an appointment or event with us or apply to one of our work experience programmes, which is held as part of your student record and is used to track usage of our services in order to identify trends to inform business planning.

 When you book a mock interview with us, we will ask you to complete a short online form asking for details about the interview and whether there are any areas you would like to focus on during the session.
 You will also be asked to upload a copy of the CV or application that you used to apply for the role, and link to the job description.
 This information will be used by the member of staff delivering your appointment in order to devise your mock interview and will not be used for any other purpose.
 The form will be attached to your record held on our careers management system TargetConnect.
 All student records are deleted two years after a student has finished their course.